-‘No good evidence’ for gender care for youth, landmark UK review finds
+‘No good evidence’ for gender care for youth over long-term, review finds

 Study commissioned by England’s health service says hormones should only be prescribed to teens with ‘extreme caution’.